Skip to content

 logs_days: 90

-The same six retention fields can be overridden per-host via env vars (KNEO_SERV_RETENTION_RUNS_DAYS and friends; see environment.md § Retention).
+The same eight retention fields can be overridden per-host via env vars (KNEO_SERV_RETENTION_RUNS_DAYS and friends; see environment.md § Retention).
 Precedence is env var > project config > unset.
 Set the project-config field for the per-project default; set the env var to deviate on a specific host (staging vs. prod, etc.) without editing the committed .kneo/config.yaml.

 The retention values feed kneo_serv.maintenance.retention.RetentionPolicy.from_project_and_env(config.retention), which the operator can pass to PlatformManager.prune_retention(policy=...) on whatever cadence makes sense for the deployment (cron, scheduled workflow, manual operator action).